teamulster2/report/report/02_background/00_background.md

 # Background

-The project was a study project, which was initially relating to an existing project based on a work from the year 2016 [4].
-This means that the project is about the implementation of a reusable and expandable platform in order to be able to carry out studies as part of self-tests on cognitive fatigue.
+The project is a study project, which refers to an existing project from the year 2016 [4].
+The application evaluated there is a tool for studies on cognitive fatigue based on self-tests.
+The application presented in the paper on hand is a rewrite of the original application which incorporates results from the previous work.
 In order to do this, the previous application and all of its properties first had to be examined.
 Based on the examination results some tasks and their expansion options have been known already.
 Therefore, greater attention can be paid during the implementation phase.